 - street dance

 - African or Asian dance.

-The national standards body of the dance industry, the Council for Dance Education & Training (CDET), provides information on dance colleges offering vocational training, some of which also offer degree and postgraduate-level courses.
+The national standards body of the dance industry, the Council for Dance, Drama and Musical Theatre (CDMT), provides information on dance colleges offering vocational training, some of which also offer degree and postgraduate-level courses.

 Most courses last three years and vary widely in style, content and aims, so do your research before applying.

-For those who have successfully completed their training, most CDET-accredited schools also offer the Trinity College London Professional Performing Arts Diploma in Professional Dance (or Professional Musical Theatre) at levels 5 and 6.
-It is also possible to convert the level 6 Diploma into a full BA Hons Professional Practice in Arts from Middlesex University.
+For those who have successfully completed their training, most CDMT-accredited schools also offer the Trinity College London Level 5 and Level 6 diploma in Professional Dance.
+It's also possible to convert the Level 6 Diploma into a full BA Hons Professional Practice in Arts from Middlesex University.
 The conversion course lasts a year and allows you to continue your professional activities while completing a professional portfolio and practice-based project.

-There are a number of universities that also offer dance courses or degrees with an element of dance.
+A number of universities offer dance courses or degrees with an element of dance.
 For details, see the Universities and Colleges Admissions Service (UCAS).
-Check the content of courses before applying to make sure it meets your career needs.
+Check the content of courses before applying to make sure the ones you choose to apply for meet your career needs.

-A postgraduate or vocational course, while not essential, could be helpful in furthering your career once you have gained a few years' experience in the dance industry.
-See the CDET website for course details.
+Postgraduate or vocational study isn't essential, but it could help to further your career once you have gained a few years' experience in the industry.

 - a thorough knowledge of dance and its related issues